djunamay/ABCA7lof2/README.md

 ## Data Availability

-All postmortem human data can be accessed through the Synapse AD Knowledge Portal ([syn53461705](https://www.synapse.org/#!Synapse:syn53461705)), which also includes associated ROSMAP metadata[^1].
-All iPSC-related data are accessible through links provided [below](#ipsc-neuron-related).
+- All postmortem human data can be accessed through the Synapse AD Knowledge Portal ([syn53461705](https://www.synapse.org/#!Synapse:syn53461705)), which also includes associated ROSMAP metadata[^1].

-Follow these instructions to access the data generated and used as part of this study:
+- All iPSC-related data are accessible through links provided [below](#ipsc-neuron-related).

 - For the processed **WGS data**, follow instructions in the [ROSMAPwgs](https://github.com/djunamay/ROSMAPwgs) repository